 Below, we'll take a look at the most common negative thought patterns that occur in those with anxiety, and how to stop them.

 Often one of the most negative internal dialogue patterns is about how other people will view your anxiety problem.
 People worry that if others knew of their anxiety, they'd judge them as weak or overly fearful.

 The reality is that you're not a mind reader.
-You have no idea what someone's thinking or how, and often times what you infer from the look on someone else's face is completely inaccurate.
-In addition, how someone else views you should never be of your concern.
+You have no idea what someone's thinking or how, and often what you infer from the look on someone else's face is completely inaccurate.
+In addition, how someone else views you should never be your concern.
 Some people may actually like you more, knowing that you're dealing with something they've dealt with.
-Others may like you worse, because they're overly judgmental and not people you want to consort with anyway.
+Others may like you worse because they're overly judgmental and not people you want to consort with anyway.
 Regardless, caring too much about what others think can only cause you grief, and is the enemy of curing anxiety.

 _The Solution_: There are two parts to controlling this type of thinking.
 The first is to stop being shy about your anxiety.
 If you're suffering from a panic attack or feeling anxious, tell the person you're with and don't worry what they think.
 Doing so will take you out of your own head and actually reduce your anxiety.
 Secondly, if you're worried what someone else thinks, ask them.
 Talk to them about it.
 Those that matter will be supportive, and many will actually know where you're coming from.

 "I Am Not Normal, and Will Never Be Normal Again."

 Anxiety is the enemy of hope.
 Long-term anxiety can make you feel as though the rest of your life is going to be filled with anxiety symptoms, and anxiety itself tends to create a feeling of hopelessness.
 You're not different - you're completely normal - but you're suffering from this one, curable condition that at the moment hasn't gone away.
 It may not feel like there is help out there, but there is, and you're taking the first steps towards finding it right now.